Roséva Bidois: Decathlon

 Bidois wanted to compete in the decathlon in part because her primary event (the discus throw) was not a part of the seven-event heptathlon most commonly contested by women.
-Though Bidois had competed in a domestic decathlon in 2023 (where she was 3rd and the top French finsiher), Bidois recorded her first women's decathlon national championships in July 2024, placing 3rd at the French Women's Decathlon Championships in 6,918 points.
+Though Bidois had competed in a domestic decathlon in 2023 (where she was 3rd and the top French finisher), Bidois recorded her first women's decathlon national championships in July 2024, placing 3rd at the French Women's Decathlon Championships in 6,918 points.
 In the competition, she won the discus throw and shot put and placed 2nd in the long jump.

 Bidois entered in the inaugural 2024 Women's Decathlon World Championships.
 She again won the shot put and discus and placed second to eventual winner Allison Halverson in the long jump.
 Her final score of 6,962 points won the silver medal.

 In 2025, Bidois was 4th in the discus at the French Winter Throwing Championships and 7th in the same event at the 2025 French Athletics Championships.
 She was 5th in the pentathlon at the French Indoor Combined Events Championships and 10th at the 2025 French Indoor Athletics Championships in that event.

 Bidois was 4th at the 2025 X-Athletics World Athletics Combined Events Tour meeting in the heptathon.
 She returned to the 2025 Women's Decathlon World Championships as a favorite, given that defending champion Allison Halverson wasn't competing.
 Bidois led the field in the shot put and discus throw but placed 4th overall despite setting a decathlon personal best of 7,227 points.